You do the farming, we do the form-filling.

 Do you want to protect yourself in the future from rising energy prices?

 We have worked on farm renewable energy projects throughout the country; have a look at some of our case studies.
-We have worked on solar, wind, biomass and Anaerobic Digestion.
+We have worked on solar, wind, ground source heat pumps, biomass and anaerobic digestion.

 We offer a comprehensive service, starting from an initial feasibility study/business plan that will give you all the financial, technical and legal information you need to assess whether it is the right choice for your farm.
 Conducting an initial feasibility study is a considerable outlay, and so we will help you take advantage of any grants available.

-There may also be other cost savings to you, and we can offer advice on claiming Feed in Tariffs (FITs), or the possibility of accessing a grant.
-Click here for more information on renewables.
+There may also be other cost savings to you, and we can offer advice on the possibility of accessing a grant.
 After the feasibility stage, we can then guide you through the whole development process, including advice on installers, planning applications and environmental permits.

 Non- domestic RHI Sustainability Criteria